Daughters of Tehran: A Story of Friendship, Loss & Discovery

 We realized our memories are our stories of the past….if we’re not careful, these stories can become fences, restricting us…imprisoning us.
 If we respect them and leave them in the past, they can offer us a serene sense of security and when we want to go further into our future, they won’t block our way.
 These stories we tell ourselves and call them memories shouldn’t shackle us but give us the space we crave for unlimited expression and growth.

 We debunked the myth, made full circle and realized the hardest part of leaving our hometown, wether as a child or an adult, wasn’t leaving our childhood memories behind in a distant land, it was understanding that our hometown was a land from the past.
 And that the past itself is a foreign country and they do things differently in the past.
 We will always remember, even though the past is prologue, we don’t belong there.
 And we’ll try to remember the past only to learn and grow from it so we can enjoy the present and leap happily into the future.
+A future that is truly only illusion…as there is joon future.
+Everything is now.

 Let’s also remember, in the oh so wise words of LM Montgomery, “Nothing is ever lost to us as long as we remember it”.
 In the end, we are our choices.
 And we will build ourselves a great story!